pnnl/ruleset-checking-tool/docs/ruleset_functions/get_zone_peak_internal_load_floor_area.md

 - **zone**

 **Returns:**
-- **result**: an array giving 3 values: [total peak btu/h/ft2 in the zone, total zone area, full load hours] the total peak btu/sf is the internal coincident peak loads in all spaces in the zone - full load hours is the total of all full load hours for the space, normalized by the individual load.
+- **result**: an array giving 2 values: [total peak btu/h/ft2 in the zone, total zone area] the total peak btu/sf is the internal coincident peak loads in all spaces in the zone
-- For example: if a space has 1 W/sf lighting (2000 hours/year), 0.5 W/sf misc equipment (8000 hours/year), and no occupancy, the full_load_hours would be:
-	- (1 / 1.5) * 2000 + (0.5 / 1.5) * 8000 = 4000

 **Function Call:**